 The truth about the state of General Practice

 The NHS is currently under tremendous pressure.
 We are concerned that the media and the government are portraying general practice in a very negative way.
 The Ivy Grove Practice in Derbyshire have created a short video about the present state of the NHS.
 To view the video click here.

 Nowadays people are jetting off to more and more exotic locations.
 The surgery is happy to offer general travel advice, and through our travel immunisations service, we're happy to offer common vaccinations (such as typhoid, hepatitis A, tetanus) and preventative treatment against catching malaria.
 However, there are some more exotic vaccinations that we cannot offer, such as to rabies, yellow-fever and Japanese-encephalitis.

-In the Month of May this year,there were 59 appointments where the patient failed to show up, (this was a typical number).
+In the Month of July 2019,there were 54 appointments where the patient failed to show up, (this was a typical number).
 This amounts to over 12 hours of wasted doctor and nurse time.
 We understand that sometimes conditions get better, or other engagements crop up and people cannot attend their appointment, but if this occurs we ask that you cancel the appointment with as much notice as you can give so that the appointment can be offered to other waiting patients.

 The C.C.G. has decided to restrict or postpone elective surgery for smokers and overweight patients until they have stopped smoking or lost weight.

 This is because the anaesthetic risks and the risks of complications are so much greater in these groups of patients.
 The long-term outcomes have been shown to be so much better in people who successfully stop smoking and lose weight.